polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/deep-dives/011-stable-zero123/README.md

 We will delve into the foundational paper upon which Stable Zero123 is built, acknowledging that it originates from a different set of authors.
 To clarify any confusion, it's important to note that the paper specifically dedicated to Stable Zero123 has yet to be released.
 However, our exploration will center on the core concepts and methodologies outlined in the Zero123 paper.
 This initial groundwork has been further developed in subsequent research, heralding significant improvements and breakthroughs in the model's functionality and performance.
 Such progress is anticipated to redefine excellence in the domain of 3D object generation technology.

+## In Simple Terms

+Imagine you have a picture of a toy car, and you wish you could see that car from a different angle, but all you have is this one picture.
+Traditionally, to achieve this, artists or 3D modelers would have to spend hours, even days, creating a new image or a 3D model from that single photo.
+What the researchers behind Zero123 have done is developed a smart computer program that can do this automatically, in much less time.

+Zero123 is like a highly intelligent artist that has studied millions of images and learned how objects look from various angles.
+So, when you show it a picture of the toy car, it uses its knowledge to imagine and create a new picture of the car from a different viewpoint.
+This is revolutionary because it can understand and manipulate images in 3D space, even though it only sees a 2D picture, just like how our brain can imagine the other sides of an object by looking at it from one angle.

+Moreover, Zero123 can do this for complex objects and scenes, not just simple items.
+Whether it's a toy car, a piece of intricate machinery, or even a scene from a storybook, Zero123 attempts to recreate these from new perspectives, making it a powerful tool for artists, designers, and anyone interested in visual creativity.

+The paper discusses how they achieved this, the challenges they faced, such as ensuring the newly created images look realistic and detailed, and how their method compares to other techniques.
+They also talk about the future possibilities this opens up, like creating 3D animations from single photos or helping in designing products and artworks by providing a quick way to see them from different angles.

+In essence, Zero123 is like having a magic sketchbook that brings your 2D images to life in 3D, making what was once a time-consuming task both fast and fun.

 ## Prerequisite

 Ruoshi Liu, Rundi Wu, Basile Van Hoorick, Pavel Tokmakov, Sergey Zakharov, Carl Vondrick.
 (2023).
 Zero-1-to-3: Zero-shot One Image to 3D Object